-Clyde v Annan Athletic
+Annan relegate Clyde to clinch historic League 1 promotion

-First Half ends, Clyde 0, Annan Athletic 0.
+Match ends, Clyde 1, Annan Athletic 2.

+Annan Athletic secured their first promotion to Scotland's third tier by relegating Clyde in the League 1 play-off final.

+Trailing 3-1 from Tuesday's first leg, Jim Duffy's side earned a huge lifeline as Olly McDonald bundled in at the back post straight after the break.

 Line-ups